 Many CPG companies are embracing minimalist packaging as part of the trend toward reducing packaging waste.
 The goal is to reduce package materials while maintaining a visually appealing design appearance.
 It can take several forms, including the use of smaller boxes and the removal of excess layers of plastic or cardboard.
 Many businesses have discovered that by embodying simplicity and transparency, this approach provides a cost-effective way of branding.

 Minimalist packaging entails using as few materials as possible to package a product while still ensuring its safety and aesthetic appeal.
 This conserves valuable resources such as trees and oil while reducing a company’s waste.
 Minimalist packaging can also save money on disposal fees and waste management while lowering the carbon footprint.
+Companies like Carbon Click aims to help individuals and businesses lower their carbon footprint.

 Aside from environmental benefits, minimalist packaging appeals to consumers on an aesthetic level.
 Simple and elegant packaging designs can have a big impact and help build brand recognition and loyalty.
 Using natural, non-flashy packaging also conveys authenticity and aids in the establishment of a trustworthy image.